Fuzhou: People's Republic of China

 Fuzhou was occupied by the People's Liberation Army with little resistance on 17 August 1949.
 In the 1950s, the city was on the front line of the conflict with the KMT in Taiwan, as hostile KMT aircraft frequently bombed the city.
 The bombing on 20 January 1955 was the most serious one, killing hundreds of people.

-Fuzhou was also involved in violent mass chaos during the Cultural revolution.
+Fuzhou was also involved in violent mass chaos during the Cultural Revolution.
 Different groups of Red Guards fought with each other using guns on the streets of the city, and even attacking the People's Liberation Army.

 Under the reform and opening policy since the late 1970s, Fuzhou has developed rapidly.
 In 1982, Fuzhou became the first city in China where the stored program control was introduced, which marked a milestone in the history of telecommunications in China.
 In 1984, Fuzhou was chosen as one of the first branches of Open Coastal Cities by the Central Government.

+In 1990, Xi Jinping served as the Secretary of the CPC Fuzhou Municipal Committee.
+He proposed the Fuzhou 3820 Project to establish Fuzhou as the political economic cultural educational transportation and technological center of Fujian Province and the West Coast Economic Zone of the Taiwan Straits.
+He also planned the development of Fuzhou for the next hundred years.
+He believed that, with Guangzhou to the south and Shanghai to the north Fuzhou's geographical location was ideal for becoming an international metropolis between the Pearl River Delta and the Yangtze River Delta.
+He proposed supporting strategies such as the Fujian-Zhejiang-Jiangxi-Anhui Fuzhou Economic Cooperation Zone the Fuzhou Metropolitan Circle, Maritime Fuzhou the Minjiang Estuary Golden Triangle and a Modern International City as well as the idea of building a high-speed rail corridor to Taipei.
+Xi Jinping served as the Secretary of the Fuzhou Municipal Committee for more than six years and lived in Fuzhou for nearly thirteen years, developing a deep affection for the city.
+When he visited Fuzhou again in 2021, he remarked that Fuzhou could make significant contributions to the great rejuvenation and unification of the Chinese nation, noting that the airport in Changle was built to support the city's expansion towards the sea.

 On December 13, 1993, a raging fire swept through a textile factory in Fuzhou and claimed the lives of 60 workers.

 On October 2, 2005, floodwaters from Typhoon Longwang swept away a military school, killing at least 80 paramilitary officers.